 12. The SMF releases the Source Branching Point or the Source UL CL.

-NOTE 8: If the Target Branching Point or Target UL CL and the PSA2 are co-located in a single UPF then steps 11 and 12 can be merged.
+NOTE 8: If the Source Branching Point or UL CL and the PSA2 are co-located in a single UPF then steps 11 and 12 can be merged.